 Urgent care centers are also the more affordable option for patients that do not have a true emergency.
-Emergency rooms employ specialty doctors for emergency care, and their resources are meant to be at the ready for those who truly need them.
+Emergency rooms (ER) employ specialty doctors for emergency care, and their resources are meant to be at the ready for those who truly need them.
 As a result, care through an ER doesn’t come cheap.
-A recent review from the National Center for Health Statistics from the National Center for Health Statistics suggests a single visit to the ER can easily exceed $1,000 in costs.
+A report by the Health Care Cost Institute found that the average cost for a single outpatient emergency room visit was $1,917.
 Costs for urgent care visits average out to about $150, depending on your insurance plan.

-This combination of convenience and affordability has made urgent care centers very popular — as of 2017 there were more than 10,000 urgent care facilities in operation across the U.S., which also means that no matter where you are there’s a good chance there’s an urgent care just down the road.
+This combination of convenience and affordability has made urgent care centers very popular — as of November 2018 there were 8,774 urgent care facilities in operation across the U.S., which also means that no matter where you are there’s a good chance there’s an urgent care just down the road.
 It also makes urgent care a great choice for busy travelers that need care but are not able to see their regular primary care physician.

 If your symptoms are not serious and don’t involve the need for stitches, X-rays, or casts, you can also enjoy the convenience of a retail clinic for your care.
 Retail clinics are usually within local pharmacies and employ certified nurse practitioners who can treat minor, uncomplicated illnesses and injuries, such as fevers and colds, rashes, bumps, and scrapes.
 Just like with an urgent care center there is no need for an appointment, and the care is covered with a copay or coinsurance through your insurance plan.